Blueofblues/Sora/src/static/README.md

   - **Reflection Submission:** Users can type a response and submit it; Sora responds and the reflection is stored as a memory snippet with explicit consent.
   - **Memory Consent:** Every reflection is stored only with explicit consent, supporting Sora’s consent-based memory architecture.
   - **Responsive & Accessible Design:** Layout adapts to different screen sizes for accessibility.
-  - **Client-Side Logic:** All interface state (mode, question, response) is managed via JavaScript with robust error handling.
+  - **Client-Side Logic:** All interface state (mode, question, response, and **chat history**) is managed via JavaScript with robust error handling.
+  - **Dynamic Emotion & Motif Awareness:** User input is analyzed for emotion and motifs, making Sora’s replies more context-aware and personalized.
+  - **Chat History:** The interface now displays a running conversation, allowing users to see both their messages and Sora’s replies in sequence.

 - `.keep`
   Placeholder to ensure the folder is tracked in version control.